How to record a phone call on Android

 How to record phone calls on your Xiaomi / Redmi / POCO phone

 Xiaomi offers one of the most feature-rich skins today in MIUI.
-The Chinese manufacturer made a lot of strides over the last two years to modernize the interface and make it more palatable to a global audience, and the result is that MIUI 12 has a polished interface with a focus on privacy.
+The Chinese manufacturer made a lot of strides over the last three years to modernize the interface and make it more palatable to a global audience, and the result is that MIUI 13 has a polished interface with a focus on privacy.

-Xiaomi has been offering the ability to record calls in its dialer for a long time now, but like OnePlus the company is shifting to using Google's dialer for its global devices sold under the Mi and POCO labels.
-This change started with the Mi Note 10, and the Mi 10 series, Mi 10T series, Mi 10i, and POCO M3 all include Google's dialer out of the box.
+Xiaomi has been offering the ability to record calls in its dialer for a long time now, but like OnePlus the company is now using Google's dialer for its global devices.
+This change started with the Mi Note 10, and all new Xiaomi, POCO, and Redmi devices include Google's dialer out of the box.

 But just like OnePlus phones, Xiaomi's devices that feature the Google phone dialer have the recording option available by default, and the usage itself is unchanged.
-First we'll see how to record calls on Xiaomi phones with the Google dialer, and in the section below I'll highlight how to use MIUI's phone dialer.
+First we'll see how to record calls on Xiaomi phones with the Google dialer, and in the section below I'll highlight how to use MIUI's phone dialer if you're using an older Xiaomi phone.

 How to record phone calls on Xiaomi phones with Google Phone dialer